ome/omero-guide-qupath/README.md

 This can be done using the User Interface and via the scripting facility in QuPath.

-This a Sphinx based documentation.
+This is a Sphinx based documentation.
 If you are unfamiliar with Sphinx, we recommend that you first read [Getting Started with Sphinx](https://docs.readthedocs.io/en/stable/intro/getting-started-with-sphinx.html).